An open suitcase on a sandy beach, containing the Statue of Liberty, the U.S. Capitol, and an American flag, symbolizing travel to the United States.

 Your mileage will vary depending on the size of your family and the area or type of home you’re interested in living in.
 Creating a personalized budget with specific expenses that reflect your financial needs is a good idea.

 Remember that healthcare is more expensive in the US than in Canada, so it’s important to budget accordingly.
 Moving to the USA from Canada may require thousands of dollars, but you can save more by avoiding unnecessary costs.
-For example, with MTFX, you can send money from Canada to the USA and enjoy competitive CAD to USD exchange rates and low transfer fees that are better than those offered by banks and other providers.
+For example, with MTFX, you can send money from Canada to the USA and enjoy competitive CAD to USD exchange rates and low transfer fees better than those offered by banks and other providers.

 What are the best USA states to move to as a Canadian?